 By setting yourself the goal of having to create and publish something every day you place yourself under needless pressure that will ultimately crush your chances of success.
 I’m telling you this because it happened to me.

-I had no clarity as to who I was writing for, or why I was writing, or what I was writing about, or why on Earth anyone would care what I had to say.
+I had no clear idea of who I was writing for, or why I was writing, or what I was writing about, or why anyone would care what I had to say.

-In 2015 I deleted everything on my website and started again.
+In 2015 I deleted everything and started again.
 I made copies of everything before nuking it but I stripped the site back to its bones.
 This one change scared the crap out of me but also liberated me to start fresh.

-I niched down and thought long and hard about who my ideal, preferred reader is.
+I niched down and thought about who my ideal, preferred reader is.

-I then did my best to put myself in that person’s shoes and came up with a list of questions—if I were this person, what would I want to know?
+I put myself in that person’s shoes and came up with a list of questions—if I were this person, what would I want to know?
 What would I want to learn?
 What content would I find useful, relevant, valuable, and timely?

-Once I’d asked those questions I invested time and effort creating content aimed at answering those questions so that the people in that specific group would get some value out of my content rather than me just bashing out any old crap and hoping something stuck.
+With those questions in mind I created answer-based content so that the people in that specific group would get some value out of my content rather than me just bashing out any old crap and hoping something stuck.

 I create longer content but I share that content less often and in more ways so that it’s seen by a wider group of people.